AJTJ/high_frequency_trading_architecture/readme.md

 Given a set of incoming transactions, how would I build a single modular service that has high thoroughput while ensuring message ordering and account-level consistency.

 ## The outcome
+TLDR, Go to `main.rs` to begin exploring the code.
 I found that using Redis consumer groups in this POC illustrated how the architecture would transition nicely into a Kafka system.
 Separating servicers into `transaction_ingestion`, `queue_management` and `transaction_processing` sets the stage for a more fine-grained separation of concerns.

 ## Main takeaway